AlwardL24/Saints-Pay/README.md

 Developed with Python 3.9.1 - anything above 3.9 will likely work.

 Run `pip install -r requirements.txt` to install all required packages.

-Also Run `python -m pip install pillow` to install another package (Lucas you can add this to requirements.txt)